MaryemHadjWannes/web3-course-platform-vuejs/README.md

-# IceZoners – CryptoZombies-Inspired Solidity Learning Platform 🧊🧠
+# IceZoners – Solidity Learning Platform 🧊🧠

 **IceZoners** is a stylish and gamified educational platform built with Vue.js that teaches blockchain development through interactive courses and dynamic NFT avatars.
 Inspired by [CryptoZombies](https://cryptozombies.io), IceZoners levels up the experience with modern UI design, animated feedback, and detailed course progression.